 How It Works: Why Non-Metals Share Electrons

 This how it works covers How It Works: Why Non-Metals Share Electrons within Covalent Bonding for GCSE Chemistry.
-Revise Covalent Bonding in Bonding & Structure for GCSE Chemistry with 25 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 4 of 12 in this topic.
+Revise Covalent Bonding in Bonding & Structure for GCSE Chemistry with 25 exam-style questions and 21 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 5 of 13 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position